 The University Libraries purchase materials in languages appropriate to University teaching and research needs including English, French, German, and Spanish and less frequently in Italian and Latin.
 Materials in other languages are less often acquired but may be purchased upon request by the faculty, or accepted as gifts at the discretion of the Collection Development Librarian.

-The University Libraries aim to collect a broad spectrum of serial titles that support the curriculum and research needs of the faculty, and that are indexed in the standard indexes.
+The University Libraries aim to collect a broad spectrum of serial titles that support the curriculum and research needs of the faculty, and titles indexed in the standard indexes.
 Since a serial subscription represents an ongoing financial commitment, new serials are added only at the discretion of the E-Resources and Serials Librarian.

 E-journals and resources are reviewed and purchased by the E-Resources Committee, according to their own criteria.
-For information, see the E-Resources & Serials Collection Development Policy.
+For more information, see our E-Resources & Serials Collection Development Policy.

 The University curriculum is the primary consideration for the subject matter of library materials added to the University Libraries collection.
 Collection Development strives to build a collection capable of supporting undergraduate instruction, graduate study, and advanced research.
 Louisiana materials, especially Acadiana materials, are collected exhaustively.

 Gifts are accepted at the discretion of the Collection Development Librarian and are the subject of a separate gifts policy statement.
-For more information see the Donations & Gifts Policy.
+For more information, see our Donations & Gifts Policy.

 Generally, the University Libraries does not collect textbooks, duplicate copies of little used materials, new editions that lack substantial change from earlier editions already owned, or out-of-scope materials.